Week A

 • The opportunity for real-time digital feedback offers students more privacy and less self-consciousness

-• Having a device nurtures creativity, independent and curious learners who can facilitate their own learning
+• Having a device nurtures creative, independent and curious learners who can facilitate their own learning

 • Sharing of presentations and resources enables students to access and interact with them